SoumyaMadishetti17/Sample-Todo-using--React/README.md

 🙌 Contributing
 Contributions are welcome!
 Follow these steps to contribute:

-Fork the project.
+1. Fork the project.

-Create your feature branch:
+2. Create your feature branch:
-bash
-Copy code
-git checkout -b feature/YourFeature
+-> git checkout -b feature/YourFeature

-Commit your changes:
+3. Commit your changes:
-bash
-Copy code
-git commit -m "Add YourFeature"
+-> git commit -m "Add YourFeature"

-Push to the branch:
+4. Push to the branch:
-bash
-Copy code
-git push origin feature/YourFeature
+-> git push origin feature/YourFeature

-Open a Pull Request.
+5. Open a Pull Request.

 🌟 Show Your Support
 If you like this project:

-⭐ Star this repository.
+. ⭐ Star this repository.
+.
 Share it with your friends and colleagues.
-📄 License
-This project is licensed under the MIT License.

 🤝 Connect
 Feel free to reach out:

+.
 GitHub: SoumyaMadishetti17
+.
 Email: soumyamadishettimsd17@gmail.com